Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 :Green tick:

-"Well… like you said, there’s not much we can do about you at this point.
+"Well... like you said, there’s not much we can do about you at this point.
 I’m glad you’re on our side."

 :Green tick: :Green tick: :Green tick: